csfoster/LTE-Student-Lab/README.md

 # THIS IS A DRAFT DOCUMENT

-# QC Broadband Technical Support Training Program
+# High-Level syllabus - QC Broadband Technical Support Training Program

 **Objective:**
 To develop students into skilled technical support professionals capable of supporting QC Broadband’s LTE broadband network and participate in the QC Broadband intern program.